-At Randolph-Macon, Brian created and conducts two new and innovative musical ensembles: the Randolph-Macon Chamber Orchestra (the R-M Ensemble) and the Jazz Improvisation Laboratory.
+At Randolph-Macon, Brian created and conducts two new and innovative musical ensembles: the Randolph-Macon Instrumental Ensemble and the Randolph-Macon Jazz Improvisation Laboratory.
 These two flexible-instrumentation ensembles upend musical norms and utilize student collaboration to creatively explore historic and modern music from across the instrumental spectrum.
-The shared creative musicianship of the R-M Ensemble was highlighted in 2020 by the American Prize Foundation's Vytautas Marijosius Memorial Award for Orchestral Programming, a national juried award that "recognizes and rewards the best achievement in the unique field of orchestral programming."
+His demonstrated vision and ingenuity with the R-M Ensemble was highlighted in 2020 by the American Prize Foundation's Vytautas Marijosius Memorial Award for Orchestral Programming, a national juried award that "recognizes and rewards the best achievement in the unique field of orchestral programming."
 In 2021, the Ensemble was invited to share its unique vision with instrumental conductors from across the country at the 2022 College Band Directors National Association Southern Division Conference, on the campus of the University of South Carolina.
 The Ensemble's founding was funded in part by a major grant from the Andrew W. Mellon Foundation.

 Brian's diverse academic interests include promoting the inclusive expansion of the instrumental repertoire, interpreting the works of iconoclastic composer Charles Ives, and investigating the many connections between the quintessential American institutions of Baseball and the Wind Band.
 He has been invited to present his scholarly research on a variety of subjects across the United States, most notably at the 31st Cooperstown Symposium on Baseball and American Culture at the National Baseball Hall of Fame, as well as multiple College Band Directors National Association (CBDNA) national and regional conferences; his research has been published by the CBDNA Journal.